-What is a good refund policy for a SaaS product?
+Dear SaaStr: What is a Good Refund Policy for a SaaS Product?

 Almost every vendor says “No” to any refund request.
 No refund for any part of the month.
 And no refund for any part of an annual, signed contract.
 “You signed the contract”.
 “You got a big discount for pre-paying.”
 Etc. etc. And Sales especially hates this.
 They don’t want their commission clawed back.

-Why?
-Because that way, you may get them back, and they will remain a brand advocate.
+- Because that way, you may get them back, and they will remain a brand advocate.
 Treat folks better than they expect on the way out, they are more likely to come back.

 In SaaS, you constantly have to re-earn your customers’ business anyway.
 No matter what the contract says.